 pysmo.functions

-This module provides functions that perform common operations using pysmo
+The pysmo.functions module provides low-level functions that perform

-Many functions have a clone argument that controls whether the function
+Many functions accept a clone argument that controls whether the function

-should operate on the input directly, or first create a clone of it (using
+operates on the input directly or first creates a clone (via

 >>> from pysmo.functions import resample